Compatible filters with isomorphism testing: Introduction

 \section{Introduction}

 There are several progressively more general methods to associate a Lie ring to a nilpotent group, see \cites{Higman:Lie-techniques, Khukhro:p-Auts}.
 While the applications vary, a common theme is to make group-theoretic problems easier by employing linear algebra in the context of the Lie ring.
-In particular, this helps in the study of isomorphism and automorphism problems for groups \cites{ELGO:auts, Higman:auto-fixed, Khukhro:reg-auts, M:efficient-filters, M:small-auts}.
-Amongst the most general approaches of associating a Lie algebra $L(G)$ to a group $G$ are described in \cite{W:char} generalizing approaches from Magnus~\cites{Magnus:BCH-formula, Magnus:Lie-ring} and Lazard~\cite{Lazard:N-Series} when $L(G)$ is like a linearization of $G$.
-For example, we give criteria for $|L(G)|=|G|$ and produce a bijection between the set of bases of $L(G)$ and the set of polycyclic generating sets of $G$.
-These properties are immediately satisfied by the previous correspondences to Lie rings.
-We also give examples of where these claims fail for general examples.
-We close with implications to isomorphism testing.
+In particular, this helps in the study of isomorphism and automorphism problems for groups \cites{BOW:graded-algebras, ELGO:auts, Higman:auto-fixed, M:efficient-filters, M:small-auts}.
+A recent development, described in \cite{W:char}, generalizes approaches from Magnus~\cites{Magnus:BCH-formula, Magnus:Lie-ring} and Lazard~\cite{Lazard:N-Series}.
+J.B.\ Wilson defined filters as a means to allow refinements of the well-studied upper and lower central series associated to nilpotent groups, while still connected to a graded Lie ring.
+We describe a process of lifting isomorphisms between the associated Lie rings to (potential) isomorphisms between the groups, which has applications to isomorphism testing of finite $p$-groups.

+\emph{Throughout, we assume that $G$ is a finitely generated nilpotent group and $M$ is a finitely generated commutative monoid}.
+An indexed family $\{\phi_s\leq G\mid s\in M\}$ is a \emph{filter} if for all $s,t\in M$, $[\phi_s, \phi_t] \leq \phi_{s+t} \leq \phi_s\cap\phi_t$, where $[,]$ is the commutator in $G$.
+The filter is \emph{finite} if the set of subgroups is finite.
+The use of more general monoids rather than just $\N$ allows one to index more of the subgroup lattice while maintaining an associated $M$-graded Lie ring